vytasrgl/ChatScript/wiki/ChatScript-Debugging-Manual.md

 But ignoring that, `:trace all` turns on all tracing.
 It can be suppressed in areas of code executing within `^NOTRACE()`.

-`:trace full` ignores ^notrace protection and traces everything.
+`:trace always` ignores ^notrace protection and traces everything.

 `:trace ignorenotrace` allows you to use the limited traces below, and still ignore NOTRACE covered calls.